PlanBCode/inkscape-bim-scripts/README.md

 source of truth, a sort of visual database, which can then be used to generate various other artifacts.

+## Dependencies and running

+To install dependencies into an automatically created virtualenv, you can use the poetry tool.
+From within the repository root, run:

+    poetry install

+Then to run scripts use `poetry shell` to load the virtualenv and then run the scripts, or combine both using e.g.:

+    poetry run ./scripts/export_layers.py

 ## License

 All code in this repository is licensed under the MIT license.
 See